-Confused by all the different Nespresso pod sizes and not sure which ones work with your machine?
+Confused by the various Nespresso pod sizes and unsure which ones are compatible with your machine?

 I spent hours researching verified Nespresso documentation, comparing pods, and testing both Vertuo and OriginalLine models to create the most accurate guide available.